-This chapter of the Pensions Manual deals with the process of transferring a deferred pension where the scheme permits, and the employee has left service.
-This right is reinforced by the Pensions Act 1990 which provides the employee with a statutory right to a transfer for a period of up to two years after leaving service.
+This chapter of the Pensions Manual deals with the process of transferring a deferred pension, where the scheme permits, and the employee has left service.
+The Pensions Act 1990 provides the employee with a statutory right to a transfer for a period of up to two years after leaving service.